jarusll/the-logs/index.md

 Started reading `Nonsequential and Distributed Programming with Go`

-I experimeted with alot of dota characters.
+I experimented with a lot of dota characters.
 Skywraith is a good one.
 I'll soon be trying out OmniKnight.

 Played Valhiem & Dota with FLARE.
 He has made quite some upgrades to the main base.